Techtonica/curriculum/giving-presentations/giving-presentations.md

 ### Creating an outline:
 - Let's call this is a persuasive presentation on the benefits of paper cups.
 (We're oversimplifying the topic because mastering basic outlines and practicing delivery are more foundational skills.)
 A presentation can often follow this structure:
-	-Introduction (30s)
+  - Introduction (30s)
-		- who are you and what are you going to talk about?
+    - who are you, and what are you going to talk about?
 Ex: "My name is (your name).
 Today I'll share with you why paper cups are a convenient solution for a variety of life needs, for two primary reasons: (point one) and (point two)."
-	-Point one (1 min)
+  - Point one (1 min)
     - one reason paper cups are good
-	-Point two (1 min)
+  - Point two (1 min)
     - another reason paper cups are good
-	-Conclusion (30s)
+  - Conclusion (30s)
     - summarize: what did you talk about?
 If no one paid attention earlier, what would you want your audience to walk away knowing?
-	-Keeping this outline handy can help you remember where you are in your speech if you forget.
+    - Keeping this outline handy can help you remember where you are in your speech if you forget.

 ### Creating slides:
 - Slides help tell your story with visual clues.
 Listening alone can be hard for an audience; your slides help them follow along with what you're saying.